-Probably one of the most popular roof styles in the US, a gable roof is easily recognizable by its steep pitch and symmetrically sloping sides.
+Probably one of the most popular roof styles in the US, a gable roof has a steep pitch and symmetrically sloping sides.
 A simple roof to build, this is a style that will save you money, and is well suited to areas like Michigan, since it easily sheds precipitation.
 If you live in an area with high winds, however, this may not be the option for you.
-The gable roof can be modified to withstand higher winds, but they tend to catch wind much as a sail would as a result of their high sides and overhang.
+The gable roof can be modified to withstand higher winds.
+However, they tend to catch wind as a result of their high sides and overhang.

-More technically known as a skillion roof, this is a simple construction that uses just one pitch for the entire structure.
+More technically known as a skillion roof, this simple construction uses just one pitch for the entire structure.
 Historically used for additions and smaller buildings like sheds, garages, and porches, these roofs are gaining popularity in modern style houses.
 The style easily sheds precipitation, and with its rising popularity, adds architectural interest.
 But like the gable and gambrel, it can be dangerous in high winds if not properly reinforced due to its high pitch.
 Additionally, if the pitch of a shed roof is too high, you may end up sacrificing space on the lower end of your home.

 Werner Roofing can help you find the right roof for you.
 Contact us to get a free quote or to ask any roofing questions.

 FREE ROOF INSPECTION & QUOTE

 If you’re considering a new roof, the first step is to have us come out for a FREE inspection.
 This will allow us to evaluate your roof and give an honest estimate based on your roof’s current condition.